J20-Oge/J20-Oge/README.md

 - 👋 Hi, I’m @J20-Oge but you can call me Jasper, I am an aspiring Data Scientist
-- 👀 I am interested in Data Science, Machine Learning, E-commerce, IoT, Logistics and Sustainability
+- 👀 I'm interested in Data Science, Machine Learning, E-commerce, IoT, Logistics and Sustainability
-- 🌱 I am graduate of Economics and a postgraduate of Business Analytics at Hult Int'l Business School San Francisco USA
+- 🌱 I am a graduate of Economics and a postgraduate of Business Analytics at Hult Int'l Business School San Francisco USA
 - 💞️ I am also looking to collaborate on data science projects from data visualization to machine learning to text analytics and so on.
 - 📫 Feel free to reach me on linkedin: www.linkedin.com/in/jasperosanwuta
 - 🤟🏾🤟🏾🤟🏾